 Using the gravel vacuum, create suction.
 You will either due this with a hand pump that is built into the tubing or by putting the end of the gravel vacuum into the tank, flipping it upside-down, and allowing it to fill with water until suction is created.
 Make sure you vacuum in crevices, the substrate, and in and around tank décor.
 Think of the places in your tank where the most waste might accumulate and focus your vacuuming in those areas.

-3. Prepare clean water.
+3. Prepare clean water

-This step and step 2 can be performed in an alternate order if you prefer.
+This step and the second step can be performed in an alternate order if you prefer.
 Fill up your clean water container and add the water conditioner.
 Allowing the water conditioner to sit in the clean water before you add it to the tank allows it time to neutralize or remove toxins before the clean water is added to the tank.
 Your water conditioner should remove chlorine and chloramines, and neutralizing ammonia and nitrite is a bonus but not a requirement.

-4. Toss the old water.
+4. Toss the old water

 While your clean water is sitting with the water conditioner in it, you can toss your old water.
 Fish tank water can be used as food for plants, dumped outdoors, or dumped into your sink or bathtub.
 If you choose to dump the water outdoors, ensure that no invasive plants, animals, or pests are in the dirty water.
 This includes duckweed, parrot’s feather, hornwort, some varieties of fish and snails, and many other items that are routinely found in home aquariums.

-5. Add clean water.
+5. Add clean water

 You can begin adding the clean water back to your tank at this point.
 It’s a good idea to make sure the clean water is close to the temperature of your tank water to ensure you do not accidentally shock your fish.
 Slowly pour the clean water into the tank, taking care not to stress your fish or move tank plants or décor around.

 Once you’ve added the clean water to the tank, you can plug your electronics back in and restart everything.
 Make sure to double check that your water level is high enough for your filter to work properly and to at least hit the “fill line” on your heater.
-If your water level is still too low, repeat steps 3 and 5.
+If your water level is still too low, repeat Steps 3 and 5.

 If you are looking for help to get the water quality just right for your goldfish family in their aquarium, or just want to learn more about goldfish water quality (and more!), we recommend you check out the best-selling book, The Truth About Goldfish, on Amazon today.
 It covers everything from water conditioners to tank maintenance, and it also gives you full, hard copy access to their essential fishkeeping medicine cabinet!